ismaelc/TwilioConcurMMS/README.md

-## Twilio MMS to submit Concur Expense
+## Using Twilio MMS to submit your business expense

 _The following is a guest post by Chris Ismael, Senior Developer Evangelist at Concur.
 Concur offers itinerary/expense solutions and APIs that give developers access to its 25M users across 20,000 businesses._